RachitChhabra/MBot-Mega-RB5-Controller-/Motion Planning/README.md

-# CSE276A FA22 HW4
+# Motion Planning A star

 All files are in /rb5_control/src/

-1. We only need to change the mode 'm' in homework4.py file at line 276 to run each algorithm.
+1. We only need to change the mode 'm' in plan.py file at line 276 to run each algorithm.

 	m = "min_distance" for shortest path problem m = "max_safety" for safest path